 The Comment: List Services to Discontinue question was an open-ended, qualitative question that invited respondents to list program variables that they believed were not important or not needed.
-In general, when this question is not answered, it suggests that certain respondents did not believe there were program components that were unnecessarily provided.
+In general, when this question is not answered, it suggests that certain respondents did not believe there were program components that were unnecessarily provided or they did not have sufficient information about the provided services to express an opinion.
 The item asks: "I would recommend that the program discontinue all or some services next year (list aspects of the program that you think are not needed or that are unnecessary)."
 The majority of the respondents did not list program components to discontinue.
 The next question logically follows: are there any services that could be added in order to improve the program next year?